Tips for Feeding Your Houseplants

 4. Water Your Plants Before Feeding

-To improve the water-holding capacity of your soil, we recommend the addition of liberal amounts of organic, peat-free compost to your houseplant's soil.
+To further improve water retention and nutrient availability, we recommend adding generous amounts of organic, peat-free compost to your houseplant soil.

-You can read more here about incorporating both compost and GARDEN GOLD liquid organic fertilisers into your gardening routine as an effective way to maximize plant health.
+You can read more about incorporating both compost and GARDEN GOLD liquid organic fertilisers into your plant care routine.

 5. Apply Fertiliser Evenly